BioHaskell/hPDB/README.md

 In particular one may considering these features:

-* Migrate out of `text-format`, since it gives portability trouble, and slows things down when printing.
-* Migrate from `AC-Vector` to another vector library:
-    - `vector-space`
-    - or `linear`
+* Implement basic spatial operations of RMS superposition (with SVD), affine transform on a substructure.
 * Use `lens` to facilitate access to the data structures.
     - torsion angles within protein/RNA chain.
 * Add Octree to the default data structure (with automatic update.)
+* Migrate out of `text-format`, since it gives portability trouble, and slows things down when printing.
 * Write a combinator library for generic fast parsing.
 * Checking whether GHC 7.8 improved efficiency of fixed point arithmetic, since PDB coordinates have dynamic range of just ~2^20 bits, with smallest step of 0.001.
-* Implement basic spatial operations of RMS superposition (with SVD), affine transform on a substructure.
 * Class-based wrappers showing Structure-Model-Chain-Residue-Atom interface with possible wrapping of Repa/Accelerate arrays for fast computation.